Eileen-S-L/SAFEUS_WebsiteProject/user_analysis.md

 2. Add an audio option that reads results aloud for people with vision problems.
 3. Offer an optional short tutorial or guide before users start searching.
 4. Allow the app to update or switch datasets based on user requests.
+5. Give verbal explanation of data columns or titles - maybe made it mandatory?

 ## Expand
 - the dataset is limited, users might make biased assumptions or overgeneralize the results about specific age groups or substances without sufficient evidence/ or information
 - the data only asks for state and year it does not provide graphs for better visualisation
 - It could be improved by adding visual graphs or connecting to live data updates.
+- A hover-over explanation could be provided (like those ones look similar to wikipedia?)
 ## Repeat
 - we repeat this CIDER process twice, all ideas are recorded in previous sections.